-► Going back to basics, the booklet starts by identifying pressure ulcers and their classifications.
-By ascertaining the causes and posing challenges.
-To make the impact pressure ulcers have, both on the individual and the care facility, it is clear and individuals to fully just how important selecting understand the therapy the right support surface is.
+► Going back to basics, the booklet starts by identifying pressure injuries and their classifications.
+By ascertaining the causes and the impact pressure injuries have, both on the individual and the care facility, it is clear just how important selecting the right support surface is.